-See: COVID-19: guidance on shielding and protecting people defined on medical grounds as extremely vulnerable symptoms of coronavirus are not permitted on the premises
+See: COVID-19: guidance on shielding and protecting people defined on medical grounds as extremely vulnerable

 Pregnant workers model risk assessment (to be completed in conjunction with the above CEV/CV assessment for vulnerable staff).
 [Schools should be aware that pregnant women from 28 weeks' gestation, or those with underlying health conditions at any gestation, may be at greater risk of severe illness from coronavirus (COVID-19).]